-If you or a loved one suspect a traumatic brain injury (TBI) or head injury, visit a doctor immediately.
+If you or a loved one suspect you have sustained a concussion, head injury or traumatic brain injury (TBI), visit a doctor immediately.
 Prompt access to medical tests such as MRIs can make a critical difference in your long-term quality of life.

 Traumatic Brain Injury Can Result from: